learn-academy-2022-alpha/alpha-lecture-examples/github-intro.md

 - Go back to the main branch - $ `git checkout main`
 - $ `git pull origin main`
 - Delete branch locally - $ `git branch -d <descriptive-branch-name>`

+### Fetching
+- A branch can be shared between two developers so that many teams can contribute to the same repository
+- A branch that exists on GitHub that doesn't exist locally can be brought in with fetch
+- $ `git fetch origin <branch-name>`
+- $ `git checkout <branch-name>`
+- Once both people have branches you can push and pull from the branch